Strategic Voting in the Context of Stable-Matching of Teams: Introduction

 In this paper, we investigate the problem of strategic voting in the context of stable-matching of teams.
 We assume that the members of each team use the Borda rule as a \emph{social welfare function (SWF)}, which outputs a complete preference order.
 This preference order represents the team for the matching process.
 The agents then use the Gale-Shapley (GS) algorithm for finding a stable-matching.
 In the GS algorithm, one set of agents makes proposals to the other set of agents, and it is assumed that $M$ is the proposing side and $W$ is the proposed-to side.
 The proposing side and proposed-to side are commonly referred to as men and women, respectively.
 Note that the GS algorithm treats the men and women differently.
 Therefore, every manipulation problem in the context of stable-matching has two variants: one in which the teams are from the men's side, and another one in which the teams are from the women's side.
 Moreover, we analyze both manipulation by a single voter and coalitional manipulation.
 In a single voter manipulation, the goal is to find a preference order for a single manipulator such that his team will be matched by the GS algorithm with a specific preferred agent.
 In the coalitional manipulation setting, there are several voters who collude and coordinate their votes so that an agreed upon agent will be matched with their team.

 We begin by studying manipulation from the men's side, and show that the single voter manipulation problem can be solved in polynomial time.
 We then analyze the coalitional manipulation problem, and show that the problem is computationally hard.
 However, we provide a polynomial-time algorithm with the following guarantee: given a manipulable instance with $|R|$ manipulators, the algorithm finds a successful manipulation with at most one additional manipulator.
 We then study manipulation from the women's side.
-Manipulation here is more involved, and we propose different algorithms, but with the same computational complexity as in manipulation from the men's side.
-Table~\ref{table:summary_of_results} summarizes our results.
+Manipulation here is more involved, and we propose different algorithms, but with almost the same computational complexity as in manipulation from the men's side.
+That is, the single voter manipulation problem can be solved in polynomial time, and the coalitional manipulation problem is computationally hard.
+Indeed, we provide a polynomial-time algorithm with the following guarantee: given a manipulable instance with $|R|$ manipulators, the algorithm finds a successful manipulation with at most two additional manipulators.

 The contribution of this work is twofold.
 First, it provides an analysis of a voting manipulation in the context of stable-matching of teams, a problem that has not been investigated to date.
 Second, our work concerns the manipulation of Borda as an SWF, which has scarcely been investigated.